ibm-cloud-docs/log-analysis/agent/config_agent_os_cluster.md

     Where

-    `PROJECT` is the namespace where the LogDNA pods run.
+    `PROJECT` is the namespace where the logging pods run.
 Set this value to **ibm-observe**.

     `SERVICEACCOUNT_NAME` is the name of the service account that you use to deploy the logging agent.
-Set this value to **logdna-agent**.
+Set this value to **logging-agent**.
 Notice that if you leave the service account name blank, the default service account is used instead of the service account that you created.

     ```
     oc create serviceaccount logdna-agent -n ibm-observe
     ```
     {: pre}

-4. Grant the serviceaccount access to the **Privileged SCC** so the service account has permissions to create priviledged LogDNA pods.
+4. Grant the serviceaccount access to the **Privileged SCC** so the service account has permissions to create priviledged logging pods.
 Run the following command:

     ```
     oc adm policy add-scc-to-user privileged system:serviceaccount:PROJECT:SERVICEACCOUNT_NAME